-Note that out of office hours there is an answerphone, if you have a hedgehog, please press option 1 and listen to the emergency numbers, these volunteers are not representatives of BHPS, but they will be able to give you advice and numbers of local contacts.
-Please note as volunteers they are sometimes busy (and need to sleep) so if there is no immediate answer, please leave a message or try later.
-In the meantime, keep the hedgehog safe indoors as described above, or if in obvious pain and in need of urgent help take it to a local vet as soon as possible.
+Note that out of office hours there is an answerphone, if you have a hedgehog, please press option 1 and listen to the emergency numbers.
+These volunteers are not representatives of BHPS, but they will be able to give you advice and numbers of local independent rehabilitators.
+Please note as volunteers they are sometimes busy so if there is no immediate answer, please leave a message, try again later or call an alternative number.